 She received her certification in plant-based nutrition from Cornell University and is also a 200-hour certified yoga teacher.
 Austin has lived in France, Dubai, London, Santa Barbara, and New York- working in private and public sectors.
 She interned with the Coalition for Hispanic Family Services in New York, providing therapy to at-risk youth and children.

-Austin works with clients globally (primarily in the United States and Europe).
-Her sessions are geared toward creating a meaningful and supportive conversation with the ultimate goal of establishing solid and effective strategies to aid her clients in more authentic self-development.
-Her clients feel safe and seen for who they are and are able to express their needs in authentically without judgment.
+Austin works with clients globally.
+Her sessions are geared towards creating a meaningful and supportive conversation with the ultimate goal of establishing solid and effective strategies to aid her clients in more authentic self-development and expression.
 Austin's style is holistic and empowering.

 Austin provides a safe and inviting space in order for her clients to feel comfortable and accepted as who and where they are in life.
 Within an intimate space of authentic communication and encouraging introspective connection, clients begin to experience and express genuine versions of themselves as well as their desires and needs.
 Austin simply helps guide her clients to understand and express themselves better so they can create better internal and external relationships.